-I had wanted to make crackers for a while, but in my head, it was some epic process like canning or making caramels (which I’ve done and it was most definitely an epic process).
+I had wanted to make crackers for a while, but in my head, it was some epic process like canning or making caramels (which I’ve done, and it was most definitely an epic process).
 Crackers, however, are not an epic process at all.
 They’re a little bit fussy, but they’re fairly easy to make and quick too.

-Roll these out thin.
+- Roll these out thin.
 Thin.
 Because if you don’t, they won’t be crispy and crackery.
 They’ll be sad and soggy.
 No one wants to eat soggy crackers!
 Except my husband, who ate my first batch of soggy, too-thick crackers.
 “They’re a good starting point,” he said.
-Which is supportive husband speak for “These are barely edible.”
+Which is supportive husband speak for, “These are barely edible.”

-Take the time to chop the sun-dried tomatoes into very small pieces.
+- Take the time to chop the sun-dried tomatoes into very small pieces.
 If they stick out from the dough, they’ll burn.

-Don’t overwork the dough.
+- Don’t overwork the dough.
 Don’t do it!
 I always overwork dough.
 But if you overwork the dough for these crackers, they’ll be tough.

-Make sure the dough is rolled out to a uniform thickness.
+- Make sure the dough is rolled out to a uniform thickness.
 You don’t want burnt edges and a soft middle.

 Once I corrected my mistakes, the crackers turned out perfect.
-And then I basked in the glory of making my own crackers.
-Like Martha Stewart!
+And then I basked in the glory of making my own crackers—like Martha Stewart!
 Except Martha Stewart would probably get hers right the first time.
 So maybe not like Martha Stewart.
 But anyway!
 I made crackers.
 You can make crackers.
 Let’s make some crackers!

 Homemade crackers are much easier to make than you think!
 These Basil & Sun-Dried Tomato Crackers are delicious by themselves or with a little olive tapenade or cheese.
 Adapted from Wheat Crackers on Allrecipes.com.

-Prep Time: 15 minutes
+- Prep Time: 15 minutes

-Cook Time: 25 minutes
+- Cook Time: 25 minutes

-Total Time: 40 minutes
+- Total Time: 40 minutes

-Yield: 1 cookie sheet of crackers
+- Yield: 1 cookie sheet of crackers

-1 c. all-purpose flour
+- 1 cup all-purpose flour

-3/4 c. whole-wheat flour
+- 3/4 cup whole-wheat flour

-1/2 tsp. salt
+- 1/2 tsp salt

-3 tbsp. olive oil
+- 3 tbsp olive oil

-1/2 c. water
+- 1/2 cup water

-3 tbsp. minced sun-dried tomatoes (I used the dry ones, but oil-packed would probably work just fine)
+- 3 tbsp sun-dried tomatoes, minced (I used the dry ones, but oil-packed would probably work just fine)

-sea salt for sprinkling
+- sea salt, for sprinkling

-Preheat oven to 350 degrees.
+- Preheat oven to 350°F.

-Line a large baking sheet with parchment paper.
+- Line a large baking sheet with parchment paper.
 Transfer cracker dough to baking sheet and roll out dough to about the thickness of a saltine.
-Use a knife or pizza cutter to mark dough into rectangles–don’t cut the dough all the way through, just draw the lines on it.
+Use a knife or pizza cutter to mark dough into rectangles.
+Don’t cut the dough all the way through; just draw the lines on it.
 Prick each individual cracker with a fork a few times and sprinkle with sea salt.